Child sexual abuse: Infections

-Child sexual abuse may cause infections and sexually transmitted diseases.
+Child sexual abuse may cause sexually transmitted infections.
 Due to a lack of sufficient vaginal fluid, chances of infections can heighten depending on the age and size of the child.
 Vaginitis has also been reported.

 Neurological damage

-Research has shown that traumatic stress, including stress caused by sexual abuse, causes notable changes in brain functioning and development.
+Research has shown that traumatic stress, including stress caused by sexual abuse, may cause notable changes in brain functioning and development.
 Various studies have suggested that severe child sexual abuse may have a deleterious effect on brain development.
 Ito et al. (1998) found "reversed hemispheric asymmetry and greater left hemisphere coherence in abused subjects;" Teicher et al. (1993) found that an increased likelihood of "ictal temporal lobe epilepsy-like symptoms" in abused subjects; Anderson et al. (2002) recorded abnormal transverse relaxation time in the cerebellar vermis of adults sexually abused in childhood; Teicher et al. (1993) found that child sexual abuse was associated with a reduced corpus callosum area; various studies have found an association of reduced volume of the left hippocampus with child sexual abuse; and Ito et al. (1993) found increased electrophysiological abnormalities in sexually abused children.

 Some studies indicate that sexual or physical abuse in children can lead to the overexcitation of an undeveloped limbic system.
 Teicher et al. (1993) used the "Limbic System Checklist-33" to measure ictal temporal lobe epilepsy-like symptoms in 253 adults.
 Reports of child sexual abuse were associated with a 49% increase to LSCL-33 scores, 11% higher than the associated increase of self-reported physical abuse.
 Reports of both physical and sexual abuse were associated with a 113% increase.
 Male and female victims were similarly affected.

 Navalta et al. (2006) found that the self-reported math Scholastic Aptitude Test scores of their sample of women with a history of repeated child sexual abuse were significantly lower than the self-reported math SAT scores of their non-abused sample.
 Because the abused subjects' verbal SAT scores were high, they hypothesized that the low math SAT scores could "stem from a defect in hemispheric integration."
 They also found a strong association between short-term memory impairments for all categories tested (verbal, visual, and global) and the duration of the abuse.